 “It feels like I’ve gone back years to when I’d dropped out of school due to bullying and gender identity issues and was living in my bedroom.
-Before lockdown I was starting to recover something of an adult life.
-Now it feels like I have lost everything I had achieved and am back just to living in my room,” he says.
+Before lockdown, I was starting to recover something of adult life.
+Now it feels like I have lost everything I had achieved and am back just to live in my room,” he says.
 “During the first couple of weeks I felt suicidal — I felt what is the point of having made the progress I have?”

 “My early experiences of mental health services meant I lost trust.
 So now I don’t want to reach out to any services other than things I really need.
 Instead, I have learnt a lot of self-care techniques.
 The support in Camden might be good but I am hesitant to reach out because of my bad experiences.”

 Lockdown also presented Harry with some immediate practical challenges in maintaining his regular treatment:

 “I have an NHS prescription for hormone replacement therapy from a gender identity clinic but some GPs refuse to fulfil the prescriptions for me or challenge me on it.
 GPs often don’t know anything about transgender people at all.
 I had to change my GP practice 3 times because of being refused treatment.
 So now I’ve signed on to GP at Hand.
 I have a regular injection prescribed through GP at hand which I collect from a pharmacy then go and have it injected at a separate place.